stuin/Skyrmion/README.md

 - [LightMap.h](https://github.com/stuin/Skyrmion/blob/main/tiling/LightMap.h)

 ## Nodes:
-Everything visible in the game is a Node or rendered by a Node.
+Everything visible in the game is a Node.
 Each node is attached to a specific layer in UpdateList, usually ordered and named by an enum, which decides render, collision, and update order.

-- float Position, Size, and Scaling
+- Vectors for Position, Origin, Size, and Scaling
+- Textures are stored separatly and referenced with a global id
-- Has Texture, Origin, BlendMode, and Texture Rectangles
+- Texture Rectangles allow for rendering sections of textures with transformations
-- Can display textures, simple spritesheet animations, buffered render textures
+- Support for animations, tilemaps, rotations
+- Can replace texture with text rendering
 - Can be hidden while still updating
 - By default nodes are only rendered when on screen
 - Layers can be paused while still being visible, or hidden without being paused
-- Layers can use global coordinates or can be placed relative to screen
 - Thread safe node deletion
 - Nodes can be deleted on mass by layer
 - Camera can be static or attached to any node
 - Parent a node to any other node in a tree
 - Uses centered position by default
 - Set and get position relative to parent or globally
-- Limited light emmision
+- Set position by screen coordinates
 - Collision with tiles
 - Collision with other nodes by layer
 - Send signals to any nodes by layer
-- Subscribe to window events by type (resizing, mouse, keyboard, etc)
+- Subscribe to input/window events by type (resizing, mouse, keyboard, etc)
 - Thread safe deletion and render texture drawing

 Updates are run at ~100 per second, with a time delta variable provided for consistency.
 Draw calls are done in a separate read-only thread.